Day Is Done (song): Background

 "Day Is Done" was written by Peter Yarrow in 1968, and it was the last single that Peter, Paul and Mary recorded together as a group (the trio's version of "Leaving on a Jet Plane", released as a single in 1969, appeared on their Album 1700, released in 1967).

 The song was written as an anti-war song during the Vietnam War era.
 According to Yarrow, it was written from the perspective of his younger brother who faced the possibility of getting drafted into the army.
-Yarrow performed it as the opening song at a concert during the anti-war march he helped organized in Washington in November 1969.
+Yarrow performed it as the opening song at a concert during the anti-war march he helped organize in Washington in November 1969.
 It became one of the best-known protest songs of the era.
 Yarrow said that the message of the song is that "children will lead us to a better world".

 The single version of the song was recorded live at Carnegie Hall, and an orchestra was then arranged and overdubbed at A&T Studios by Chris Dedrick.
-The studio version features a children choir from the nursery school of the Westchester Ethical Society and this version was used for the album, Peter, Paul and Mommy, released in May.
+The studio version features a children choir from the nursery school of the Westchester Ethical Society and this version was used for the album Peter, Paul and Mommy, released in May.

-On the album Peter, Paul and Mommy, the second half of the second repeat in the song's refrain was cut out.
+On Peter, Paul and Mommy, the second half of the second repeat in the song's refrain was cut out.
 The error was corrected on the compilation album Around the Campfire by copying the second half of the first repeat.

 Yarrow later released a children's book based on the lyrics of the song as part of his Songbook Series.
 It contains a three-song CD with a version of the song he recorded with his daughter Bethany.